amrlabib/javascript-essentials/classes-objects.md

 From Example 12.2 we can see that we can call `printName` method on both instances `person1` and `person2`.

-Javascript will check first if the current object instance has a property called `printName` if its not found it will start looking for that property inside the Object prototype, this is called prototype chain
+Javascript will check first if the current object instance has a property called `printName` if it's not found it will start looking for that property inside the Object prototype, this is called prototype chain

 ---